ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Endpoint with a specific IP address set, it will only establish Connections to that IP address.
-If, on the other hand, the Remote Endpoint specifies a hostname but no addresses, the Connection can perform name resolution and attempt using any address derived from the original hostname Remote Endpoint.
+If, on the other hand, the Remote Endpoint specifies a hostname but no addresses, the Connection can perform name resolution and attempt using any address derived from the original hostname of the Remote Endpoint.

 The Transport Services API resolves names internally, when the Initiate(), Listen(), or Rendezvous() method is called to establish a Connection.
 Privacy considerations for the timing of this resolution are given in {{privacy-security}}.

-The Resolve() action on Preconnection can be used by the application to force early binding when required, for example with some Network Address Translator (NAT) traversal protocols (see {{rendezvous}}).
+The Resolve() action on a Preconnection can be used by the application to force early binding when required, for example with some Network Address Translator (NAT) traversal protocols (see {{rendezvous}}).